galinngeorgiev/Uniswap-V3-LP-Bot/README.md

       iii) 'Too little received' in swap(): when slippage is set too low;

       iv) 'Not cleared' in burn(): there are more tokens left i.e. the LP position still have some liquidity left;

+      v) 'insufficient funds for gas * price + value': not enough token, used for gas (MATIC on Polygon)